- Impressive battery life

 - Heart rate monitor

-- Up to 60 hours GPS battery life
+- Up to 60 hours of GPS battery life

 Essential reading: Ultimate guide to Garmin Connect IQ